-Frederick J. Ryan, Jr. is Publisher and CEO of The Washington Post.
-During his time at The Washington Post, it has been recognized for excellence in journalism with multiple Pulitzer Prizes, and twice named by Fast Company Magazine as the “World’s Most Innovative Media Company.”
+Frederick J. Ryan, Jr. is Chairman of the Ronald Reagan Presidential Foundation & Institute and is leading the launch of the new Center on Public Civility.
+From 2014-2023, he served as Publisher and CEO of the Washington Post and led its transformation from a local newspaper to a global digital news organization.
+During his time at The Washington Post, it was recognized for excellence in journalism with 13 Pulitzer Prizes and twice named by Fast Company Magazine as the “World’s Most Innovative Media Company.”

 From 1989 until 1995, he served as Chief of Staff to former President Ronald Reagan.
 He was responsible for overseeing all of President Reagan’s activities including domestic and international issues, government relations, political affairs and public relations.
 He served as President Reagan’s personal representative in numerous meetings with Heads of State around the world, as well as leaders of the international business community.

 From 1982 to 1989, Mr. Ryan served on the White House Staff, and was Assistant to the President of the United States, one of the youngest people ever to serve in such a position.
-His responsibilities in the White House included directing Presidential Appointments and Scheduling, where he was responsible for long-range strategic planning and communications strategy for the White House.
-He served on the 1984 Reagan/Bush re-election team.
+His responsibilities in the White House included directing Presidential Appointments and Scheduling, where he was involved in long-range strategic planning and communications strategy for the White House.

 Mr. Ryan also served as Director of the White House Private Sector Initiatives program where he was the President’s liaison to the American and international business communities.
 He conceived and directed the International Conference on Private Sector Initiatives (Paris, France 1986), the Italian-American Conference on Private Sector Initiatives (Milan and Venice, Italy 1987) and the British-American Conference on Private Sector Initiatives (London, England 1988).
 These unique gatherings included Chief Executive Officers of major international corporations, the Prime Ministers of France and England, the President of the United States and His Royal Highness The Prince of Wales.